saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 println!("{:?}", a);
 println!("{:?}", q);
 ```
 We can safely assign the return of this function to a variable and, later on, use match to determine how to handle a 'None' return.
-The pervious code prints the following:
+The previous code prints the following:

 <pre>
 Some("Rust in action")